Group of Personal Friends: Relationship with the police and military

 The relationship between the GAP and the police and military was generally strained.
 During the failed El Tanquetazo coup attempt of June 1973, as reinforced GAP elements hurried Allende to La Moneda, they encountered a patrol of Chilean Army soldiers en route.
 Though the troops were loyalists, GAP personnel held them at gunpoint until the president's motorcade had passed as a precaution.
 However, Unidad Popular supporters within the security forces had a more cooperative relationship with the GAP.
-General Carlos Prats requested the GAP provide for his security, in addition to that of Allende, due to deepening distrust Prats had in his own subordinates.
+General Carlos Prats requested that the GAP provide for his security, in addition to that of Allende, due to the deepening distrust Prats had in his own subordinates.
 And, during the Tanquetazo, after Allende instructed his GAP protectors not to accompany him into PDI headquarters, Allende's naval attache – Capt.
 Arturo Arata – countermanded Allende's orders and took personal command of the GAP Escort group, telling them to "get their guns out and protect" Allende.

 The GAP memorial plaque at the Intendencia de Santiago, pictured in 2023.

 Recruitment and training

 Following the expulsion of the MIR members of GAP, Friends were recruited from among Socialist Party of Chile members recommended by party functionaries and who met certain physical requirements.
 Selected members underwent a 15-day weapons and security training course in Cuba.

-GAP's capabilities were dismissed by Chilean Navy commander José Toribio Merino who wrote in his memoirs of a visit he made to Allende six days before the coup and recalled that "we found ourselves facing a fort, Disney movie style, an armed protected fortress ... a laughable show.
-What they were doing they took seriously ...
+GAP's capabilities were dismissed by Chilean Navy commander José Toribio Merino, who wrote in his memoirs of a visit he made to Allende six days before the coup and recalled that "we found ourselves facing a fort, Disney movie style, an armed protected fortress... a laughable show.
+What they were doing they took seriously...
 They seemed like kids playing bandits".